31 Clever Camping Food Hacks | Travel-Mi.com

 If there is one thing I can't live without, it's my morning coffee.
 Over the years, I have perfected the art of making my own cappuccino while out camping.
 You only need a couple of items to create the perfect camping cappuccino:

-If you have never used a percolator, check out this instruction movie to see how it's done.
+out this instruction movie to see how it's done.
 It's not hard, it

 just takes a bit of time.
 You will definitely want to add it to your list of favorite camping food hacks!